 "Did he clear that illegal shipment of Morlavian dance-dust with me?"

 "Good point."
-He studied the people, could feel his smile fading.
+He studied the people and could feel his smile fading.
 So they were just here for the free booze?

 "I got them in here, Vic."
-She moved closer, took his arm the way he'd taken hers in New York.
+She moved closer and took his arm the way he'd taken hers in New York.
 "But they stayed here for you.
 It was a great show."

 "You're just saying that."
-He hoped she said more like that.
-It sounded terrific.
+But he hoped she said more things like that because it sounded terrific.